eduardofrancajr/PI4-analise_de_sentimentos/relatorios/README.md

-Relatórios descrevendo os resultados  adquiridos no decorrer do projeto
+Relatórios descrevendo os resultados adquiridos no decorrer do Projeto.